ONSdigital/dp/standards/LOGGING_STANDARDS.md

 The `data` fields are a means of adding event specific details that help in understanding the event, but are not common enough to justify a field in the spec.
 These fields are an important part of the event data and it is important that the data be useful and well structured.

+### v2

+Following creation of the v2 library in [log.go](https://github.com/ONSdigital/log.go), `severity` is now a mandatory field when creating log events.
+In addition to this, it is not possible to pass `severity` as an optional field, therefore removing the possibility of duplicate `severity` logs.

 ##### Kafka

 TODO: Add kafka log data to the logging spec